 Workplace accounts.
-Encourage clients to maximize contributions to their workplace plans to take full advantage of any employer match benefit.
-For 2021, the maximum employee deferral for 401(k), 403(b), and 457 accounts is $19,500, and individuals ages 50 and older can defer an additional catch-up of $6,500.
-For SIMPLE IRAs, the deferral remains $13,500 and the catch-up is $3,000.
+Encourage clients to consider maximizing contributions to their workplace plans and to take full advantage of any employer match benefit.
+For 2022, the maximum employee deferral for 401(k), 403(b), and 457 accounts is $20,500, and individuals ages 50 and older can defer an additional catch-up contribution of $6,500.
+For SIMPLE IRAs, the deferral remains $14,000 and the catch-up is $3,000.

 Traditional IRAs.
 Maxing out contributions to a traditional IRA is another option.
-The SECURE Act repealed the maximum age for contributions, so individuals ages 70½ and older who earned income in 2021 can contribute to a traditional IRA.
-Modified adjusted gross income (MAGI) limits for contributions to traditional and Roth IRAs increased in 2021, so be sure to review MAGI eligibility thresholds.
-The maximum contribution amount to a traditional or Roth IRA remains $6,000, with a $1,000 catch-up for clients ages 50 and older.
+For 2022, the contribution limit is $6,000 or 100 percent of earned income, whichever is less, with a $1,000 catch-up for clients ages 50 and older.
+Modified adjusted gross income (MAGI) limits for contributions to traditional and Roth IRAs increased in 2022, so be sure to review MAGI eligibility thresholds.

-Now is also a great time to discuss maximum HSA contributions with clients who have high-deductible health plans (HDHPs).
-In 2021, the maximum contribution for an individual HSA is $3,600 and the maximum for a family HDHP is $7,200.
-Plus, clients ages 50 and older can contribute an additional $1,000.
-You can discuss prorated contributions for clients who had an HDHP for part of 2021.
+Now is also a great time to discuss maximum health savings account (HSA) contributions with clients who have high-deductible health plans (HDHPs).
+Although this can be a fairly complex planning area, in general, here’s how HSA limits work: In 2022, the maximum contribution for an individual HSA is $3,650, and the maximum for a family HDHP is $7,300.

 3.8 percent surtax on investment income: The lesser of net investment income or the excess of MAGI greater than $200,000 (individual), $250,000 (married filing jointly), $200,000 (head of household), and $125,000 (married filing separately)

 4. Review and Rebalance Portfolios